 By Timothy Cichon

-Timothy Cichon is a Sergeant in the United States Army currently stationed in California.
-He joined the army in 2007 and has deployed in support of Operation Iraqi Freedom.
+Timothy Cichon is a Sergeant in the United States Army assigned to Fort Hood, Texas.
+He joined the Army in 2007 (at the age of 17) and deployed in support of Operation Iraqi Freedom for 12 months.
 The views expressed in this article do not represent the Department of Defense nor the United States Army.